c-meier/Teaching-HEIGVD-RES-2017-Labo-HTTPInfra/report.md

 * Using `--link` to specify dns name for container.
 * Using dns name in place of ip for containers.

+# Additionnal steps

+* Using Traefik
+    * Uses docker.socket
+    * Uses docker labels for configuration

-# Load balancing: multiple server nodes
+## Load balancing: multiple server nodes

+* The naming of the backend ...

-# Load balancing: round-robin vs sticky sessions
+## Load balancing: round-robin vs sticky sessions

+* An option enable or disable sticky sessions.

-# Dynamic cluster management
+## Dynamic cluster management

+* Traefik listen to the docker socket for starting and stopping events.

-# Management UI
+## Management UI

+* Not implemented